“Asthma has truly impacted not just my life and the way I live every day, but my family’s life and who I am as a person today.”

 - Regan Lloyd, 17-year-old living with asthma

-To bring the voice of patients and caregivers impacted by asthma in childhood to the forefront of drug treatment development and research, the Asthma and Allergy Foundation of America (AAFA) worked with the Allergy & Asthma Network, the American Lung Association, and the American Partnership for Eosinophilic Disorders, and Asthma and Allergy Foundation of America collaborated to produce the Little Airways, Big Voices: Voice of the Patient Report on Asthma in Childhood.
+To bring the voice of patients and caregivers impacted by asthma in childhood to the forefront of drug treatment development and research, the Asthma and Allergy Foundation of America (AAFA) collaborated with the Allergy & Asthma Network, the American Lung Association, and the American Partnership for Eosinophilic Disorders, and Asthma and Allergy Foundation of America to produce the Little Airways, Big Voices: Voice of the Patient Report on Asthma in Childhood.

 The report highlights what is important to people living with and managing asthma in childhood.
 It will help the Food and Drug Administration (FDA) make decisions as they consider new treatment options.
 It will also help researchers, clinicians, and drug developers as they consider new areas of research.